scalacenter/platform/process/src/ornate/policies.md

     care that changes forwarded to the branch *platform-release* meet the compatibility criteria.

+### Decide the Maven coordinates

+When releasing stable versions, module maintainers decide under which group id the official artifacts get released.
+If you want to release under your own name, you need to get access to

 ## Policies on committers and contributors

 The Platform process uses a modified version of C4, a contract designed for